Online Courses

 AP HUMAN GEOGRAPHY - GRADES 10 -12

-Prerequisites: Minimum A- in each semester of prior social studies course or a minimum B- in prior honors or AP social studies course.
-Minimum A- in each semester of prior English course or a minimum B- in each semester of prior English Honors course.
+Prerequisites: Minimum A in the first semester of prior social studies course or a minimum B in the first semester of prior honors or AP social studies course.
+Minimum A in the first semester of prior English course or a minimum B in the first semester of prior English Honors course.
+Placement pending based on 2nd semester grades matching prior requirements.

 The AP Human Geography course is designed to provide college level instruction on the patterns and processes that impact the way humans understand, use, and change Earth's surface.
 Students use geographic models, methods, and tools to examine human social organization and its effect on the world in which we live.
 Students are challenged to use maps and geographical data to examine spatial patterns and analyze the changing interconnections among people and places.
 Students must take the Advanced Placement Exam.